In a Nutshell

 What credit rating do I need to get a loan with Figure?

-Figure has no minimum credit score, but the higher your rating, the more you can borrow and the better the terms that you’ll be offered.
+Figure has a minimum credit score of 600, but the higher your rating, the more you can borrow and the better the terms that you’ll be offered.

 650 California Street, Suite 2700